 - You may have performance issues such as very slow loading times.

-- Your website builder may place advertisements on your website that you cannot switch off or control.
+- Your site builder may place advertisements on your website that you cannot switch off or control.

 There are also some features that can affect the essential functions of your website which are often not included in the free tier of many website builders.